yitalu/stan_for_bayesian_meta_analysis/README.md

 ## Overview
 This repository contains my Stan and R code that can be adapted for various Bayesian meta analyses (hierarchical models).
 Currently, it includes a random effects model and a network meta-analysis.
-Data for the random effects model is from a study on the effects of green tea on weight loss [1] and is collected by [2].
+Data for the random effects model is from a study on the effects of green tea on weight loss [1] and collected by [2].